Tour groups in United States Capitol Building Rotunda - Attractions and landmarks in Washington, DC

 The U.S. Capitol Building is one of the most recognizable buildings in the world and the center of American democracy.
 The world-famous domed building is home to the United States House of Representatives and Senate; where America’s congressmen and congresswomen conduct business, debate laws and pass bills on behalf of the American people.
 The U.S. Capitol and U.S. Capitol Visitor Center is also one of DC’s most popular monuments and museums and welcomes millions of visitors each year.

 How do I arrange a tour of the United States Capitol Building?

 Plan your visit in advance!
 A public tour of the U.S. Capitol is free and open to anyone who makes an advanced reservation, although there are some same-day tickets available by standing in line at the U.S. Capitol Visitors Center (note that lines will be long during spring and summer).
-We recommend reserving a reserving a tour date and time, or you can book a staff-led tour through the office of your representative or senator.
+We recommend reserving a reserving a tour date and time.

 All tours begin and end at the U.S. Capitol Visitor Center, open Monday-Saturday from 8:30 a.m. to 4:30 p.m. (except Thanksgiving, Christmas, New Year’s Day and Inauguration Day).
 Tours typically take about 90 minutes and are fully accessible for people with disabilities.

 What will I see on a Capitol tour?